hsed/fyp/README.md

 #### Progress:
 - [x] Cacheable procedure to load train/test flat sequences of images
-- [ ] Incorporate original deep-prior preprocessing with augmentation
+- [x] Incorporate original deep-prior preprocessing with augmentation
   - [x] X,Y pre-process+augment
-  - [ ] only Y pre-process+aug for pca
+  - [x] only Y pre-process+aug for pca
-  - [ ] PCA and pca learning
+  - [x] PCA and pca learning
-- [ ] Train on orig deep-prior++ with orig method i.e. augmentation
+- [x] Train on orig deep-prior++ with orig method i.e. augmentation
-- [ ] Add procedure to validate usign custom metric (3D error) per epoch
+- [x] Add procedure to validate usign custom metric (3D error) per epoch
-- [ ] Perform NEW pre-processing on depth images without any augmentation
+- [x] Perform NEW pre-processing on depth images without any augmentation
-- [ ] Perform NEW pre-processing on keypoints images without any augmentation
+- [x] Perform NEW pre-processing on keypoints images without any augmentation
-- [ ] Train on NEW without augmentation
+- [x] Train on NEW without augmentation
-- [ ] Add NEW augmentation procedures to pre-processing
+- [x] Add NEW augmentation procedures to pre-processing
-- [ ] Train NEW with augmentation
+- [x] Train NEW with augmentation
-- [ ] ???

 NEW: no depth thresholding, better method for standardisation, better method for cropping